Mickey42302/IgniteDevToolsPatch/README.md

 • /warden_spawn_tracker

-I've also made the "/warden_spawn_tracker" command user-friendly by adding the missing translation strings.

 The following commands are only available on multiplayer:

 • /debugconfig (**Warning:** This command will softlock the game if it is not used properly!)